IHTSDO/health-data-analytics/readme.md

 # Health Data Analytics Demonstrator

 ## Capabilities
+- Ability to load Bulk FHIR resources for analysis.
-- Value set generator that works with SNOMED subsumption with inclusion, exclusion and attribute constraints.
+- Value set creator that works with SNOMED subsumption with inclusion, exclusion and attribute constraints.
 - Data analysis tool which finds cohorts of patients with given conditions, procedures and/or prescriptions.
 - Statistical testing to measure how a procedure or drug affects the chances of a subsequent disorder.
 - Demo data generator which creates a large population of patients including disease associations and conditions.